FNGR2911/murby/README.md

 **A plain Kirby 3 starterkit on steroids. 🚀** You get a composer based workflow, a modern asset pipeline with Webpack, Sass, Babel, a live reload server, and much more.
 Murby just wants to help you quickly start developing and maybe saves you a few hours set up time.

-> ⚠️ This project template is in an early stage.
-Feel free to open up issues if you find any or help by submitting PRs.

 -   [Features](#features)
 -   [Requirements](#requirements)
 -   [Installation](#installation)